 Keith began his career in finance at 3i Group, where he developed a particular specialism in leading teams on ‘big-ticket’ multi-funder transactions, major insolvency restructurings and listed company dealings.
 In 1991 he joined national firm Edge Ellison, based mainly in its City office, becoming a partner and then national Head of Banking Law and Insolvency.
 He gained a national reputation for structuring and documenting innovative financial products, leading major corporate restructurings and restructuring several large Eurobond issues.
 Keith also performed the role of lead European counsel for a major US bank, managing financings throughout Europe and advising on ‘back office’ regulatory matters.

-In 2000 Keith joined the main board of a major finance group as an executive director with responsibility for closing substantial financings, a Eurobond issue programme of £1.2 billion per annum and bank loan facilities in excess of £1.5 billion, whilst remaining as finance law consultant with HammondSuddardsEdge (now part of Squire, Patton Boggs).
+Prior to joining Wright Hassall Keith was a main board director of a major finance group with executive responsibility for closing substantial financings, a Eurobond issue programme of £1.2 billion per annum and bank loan facilities in excess of £1.5 billion, whilst remaining as finance law consultant with what is now Squire, Patton Boggs).

 Following the sale of the group, Keith joined Wright Hassall, where he has undertaken significant funding work for lenders and borrowers, major fundings in the social housing sector, and bond issues (listed and private placings), and has developed his interests in competition and merger regulation, and sports law.